Pay it online, report an issue or request a service, submit on it, or ask us.

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

 A plan change is a formal process under the Resource Management Act 1991 to change one or more provisions of the District Plan, including the objectives, policies, rules or zoning of land.

 Plan changes can be privately or Council initiated and typically follow a similar process of assessment and public notification before decisions are made.

 The Waimakariri District Plan became operative on 28 November 2005.
 See the Council plan changes and Private plan changes pages for the status of any changes to the District Plan.

 Private plan change requests are subject to a number of steps under the Resource Management Act 1991.
 These include:

 If you are thinking of lodging a private plan change, the Council offers a Project Advisory Group (PAG) service.
 This is where private plan change proponents can meet with Council staff at an early stage to discuss key details and requirements related to a proposed development or private plan change.
-To request a 'PAG' simply email the Duty Planner.
+To request a 'PAG' simply email firstname.lastname@example.org.

-Please see the Fees and Charges page for information on the cost of a plan change.
+Please see the Resource management fees and charges page for information on the cost of a plan change.